 A learner may not necessarily use the full keyboard whilst they’re in the early years of lessons, but go for 88 keys as you will eventually need the full scope of the whole keyboard.
 Most of the keyboards featured in this article have a “split” function that divides the keyboard in two, allowing both halves of the keyboard to play the same octave range – an absolute boon if you’re sitting next to a teacher or a student.

-Below, please take a moment to view some of the best-selling digital pianos currently on sale on Amazon, and then see how well they stack up to the pianos I recommend later on in this article.
+Below, please take a moment to view some of the best-selling digital pianos currently on sale online, and then see how well they stack up to the pianos I recommend later on in this article.

 Why do you need 192-key polyphony?
 Last time I looked I only had 10 fingers.
 Polyphony is, in brief, how many notes you can play at the same time.
 So, doesn’t that make the likelihood of ever needing 192 notes played at the same time a bit of a pointless feature?
 “No” is the short answer.